anushka226/CODTECH---Task1/README.md

 ## CODTECH---Task1
-+Name: ANUSHKA TIWARI
+-Name: ANUSHKA TIWARI
-+Company: CODTECH IT SOLUTIONS
+-Company: CODTECH IT SOLUTIONS
-+ID: CT08DS3126
+-ID: CT08DS3126
-+Domain: Machine Learning
+-Domain: Machine Learning
-+Duration: June to July 2024
+-Duration: June to July 2024
 ***
 ### Task 2:
 To Develop a text-to-speech conversion application that allows users to input